JK-Rolling/DuinoCoinI2C_RPI/README.md

 For RPI I2C Bus 0, extra step is needed, `sudo nano /boot/config.txt` and add `dtparam=i2c_vc=on`, save and reboot

+For RPi Pico as worker, the RPi master is strongly recomended to use 400kHz/1MHz SCL clock frequency. again, `sudo nano /boot/config.txt`, add `dtparam=i2c_baudrate=1000000` and `dtparam=i2c_vc_baudrate=1000000` for 1MHz.
+Change to 400000 if you prefer 400kHz SCL.

 Finally, connect your I2C AVR miner and launch the software (e.g. `python3 ./AVR_Miner_RPI.py`)

 ### Windows